Neville Liyanage

 Neville Liyanage (born 9 October 1975) is a Sri Lankan cricketer who now plays for the Malaysian cricket team.

+Liyanage is a right-handed batsman and a left-arm fast-medium bowler.
 He made his first-class cricket debut for Singha Sports Club on 29 December 2005.
-He made almost 80 appearances in first-class and List A cricket in Sri Lanka between 2005 and 2011.
+He made nearly 80 appearances in first-class and List A cricket in Sri Lanka between 2005 and 2011.

 In June 2019, he was named in Malaysia's squad for the 2019 Malaysia Tri-Nation Series tournament.
 He made his Twenty20 International (T20I) debut for Malayasia, against Thailand, on 24 June 2019.